 How to Fill Out a W-9 Form: Instructions to Complete

-Form W-9 is to be filled out by your contractors.
-If you want to help them along the way, you can provide them with the below video and written instructions to assist them in filling it out.
+Form W-9 is to be filled out by your contractors and not by you, the employer.
+You can provide them with the below video and written instructions to assist them in filling it out.

 - Line 1: Print the full name that will show on their tax return.
 Review it for typos to prevent having to request a revised Form 1099 at tax time.